 A chat.
 Brits love having a bit of a chinwag over a pint of beer.
-I think this one must come from the fact that your chin moves when you speak.
+It might come from the fact that your chin moves when you speak.
 But does your chin actually wag?
 This is quite an informal word and is used commonly in the north of England.

 Full of beans

-Full of energy.
-You would be full of beans if you ate a tin of the famous British ones for breakfast every morning.
-Some people say this comes from the energy you get from coffee beans, but that’s disputed.
-So I’m going with Heinz.
+You would be full of beans also if you ate a tin of the famous British ones for breakfast every morning.
+Some people, finally, say this comes from the energy you get from coffee beans, but that’s disputed.

 On a bender

 However, if you still have not put those jim jams on you are possibly considering going on a bender, meaning having a long (alcohol) drinking session.

 - John was on a bender last night, I’m sure he won’t be at work at 8am.

 In the US, this is referred to more commonly as Murphy’s Law.
 Basically, it means that if something can go wrong, it will.

 - I wanted to cycle to work this morning but it’s raining.
 Sod’s law.